edgi-govdata-archiving/web-monitoring-ops/runbook/add-urls-to-monitoring-list-and-database.md

         # List available pods
         > kubectl get pods --namespace production
         # Pick an `api-` or `import-worker-` pod (basically, one of the DB pods) and log in
-        > kubectl exec -it --namespace production <name of pod> -- /bin/bash
+        > kubectl exec -it <name of pod> /bin/bash --namespace production

         # Open the Rails console once you are logged into the pod
         > rails c